 \subsection{Periodicity of $r$}

 In case of bounded motion it is of interest to compute the period of $r$.
-In the $\tau$ domain $r$ is periodical and its period is the period of $\wp(\tau,g_2,g_3)$ as can be derived trivially from Eq.(\ref{eq:elegance}).
-As we only are interested in the periodicity of $\wp$ for the case of bounded motion, we may restrict our analysis to the case of a positive discriminant for $g(s)$.
-We compute the two half-periods $\omega$ and $\omega'$ of the doubly periodic complex function $\wp(z,g_2,g_3)$ using the known relations with the complete elliptic integral of the first type $K$ valid for $g_3>0$:
+In the $\tau$ domain $r$ is periodic and its period is the real period of $\wp(\tau,g_2,g_3)$ as can be derived trivially from Eq.(\ref{eq:elegance}).
+As the periodicity of $\wp$ for the case of bounded motion is analysed, our analysis is restricted to the case of a positive discriminant for $g(s)$.
+Compute the two half-periods $\omega$ and $\omega'$ of the doubly periodic complex function $\wp(z,g_2,g_3)$ using the known relations with the complete elliptic integral of the first type $K$ valid for $g_3>0$: